-Preventive measures are implemeted everywhere to contain the spread.
-We are witnessing countries temporarily closing borders and reducing all business, trade and travel activities.
+Preventive measures are implemented everywhere to contain the spread.
+We are witnessing countries temporarily closing borders and reducing all business, trade, and travel activities.

-Where construction continues, only key personel remains on site, under instructions to follow enhanced safety health protocols.
+Where construction continues, only key personnel remains on-site, under instructions to follow enhanced safety health protocols.

-The reduced manpower and various disruptions to different material supply chains are among the main causes for schedule delays.
+The reduced manpower and various disruptions to different material supply chains are among the main causes of schedule delays.

-While social distancing has proven to be the most effective preventive measure, governments recommend and ecourage companies to apply remote working where possible.
+While social distancing has proven to be the most effective preventive measure, governments recommend and encourage companies to apply remote working where possible.

-One of the most important things construction contractors, owners and key project stakeholders need to consider in these times of global health crisis is to continue manage the schedule and clearly evaluate and communicate the impact of the project delays.
+One of the most important things construction contractors, owners, and key project stakeholders need to consider in these times of global health crisis is to continue managing the schedule and clearly evaluate and communicate the impact of the project delays.

 Access and Communicate the Schedule and Project Impact

 Efficient communication across owners, general contractors, suppliers, and subcontractors is now needed more than ever to keep projects going.